simonw/datasette/README.md

 * Live demo of current main: https://latest.datasette.io/
 * Support questions, feedback?
 Join our [GitHub Discussions forum](https://github.com/simonw/datasette/discussions)

 Want to stay up-to-date with the project?
-Subscribe to the [Datasette Weekly newsletter](https://datasette.substack.com/) for tips, tricks and news on what's new in the Datasette ecosystem.
+Subscribe to the [Datasette newsletter](https://datasette.substack.com/) for tips, tricks and news on what's new in the Datasette ecosystem.

 ## Installation